-6.2 Changing the background error covariance matrix
+5.2 Changing the background error covariance matrix

-We take precisely the same experiment as in the previous Subsection 6.1; however, we change the background error covariance matrix from the identity matrix to a Gaussian covariance matrix B with entries and $\sigma_b^2 = 0.01$ .
+We take precisely the same experiments as in the previous Subsection 5.1; however, we change the background error covariance matrix from the identity matrix to an exponential covariance matrix B with entries and $\sigma_b^2 = 0.01$.
 Hence B is a symmetric matrix with diagonal entries equal to 0.01 and off-diagonal entries that decay exponentially.
 This background error covariance matrix spreads the information from the observations more adequately and the error variance is still 0.01.
 Note that for this matrix the inverse is a tridiagonal matrix.
 For the background we choose Gaussian noise with covariance B and a mean value which is given by the truth.
 These errors are consistent with the choice of B.

-$$B{ij} = \sigma_b^2 e^{-\frac{|i-j|}{2L^2}}$$ , where $L = 5$ , (32)
+$$B{ij} = \sigma_b^2 e^{-\frac{|i-j|}{2L^2}}, \quad \text{where} \quad L = 5,$$ (29)

-We only present the results for imperfect and partial observations, as this represents the most realistic case; similar results are achieved in the cases of perfect observations and partial observations without noise.
-Further cases are summarised in Table I in Subsection 6.4.
-We also do not present the results for $L_1$ norm regularisation here as we have seen in Subsection 6.1 that this approach is not better than standard 4DVar.
-The more interesting case is the mixed TV $L_1$ - $L_2$ -norm regularisation.
+We present the results for perfect, partial and imperfect partial observations (cases (1)-(3) in the description of the standard experiment in the previous subsection).
+Further cases are summarised in Table I in Subsection 5.4.
+We also do not present the results for L_1 norm regularisation here as we have seen in Subsection 5.1 that this approach is not better than standard 4DVar.
+The more interesting case is the mixed TV L_1 - L_2 -norm regularisation.

-Figures 10 and 11 show the results where the background error covariance matrix B is given by (32).
-For this choice of B, the results for 4DVar (Figure 10) are better than the results for the diagonal matrix B (Figure 7) because information is spread via the B matrix, and we see that the oscillations in the analysis are significantly reduced.
-However, mixed TV $L_1$ - $L_2$ -norm regularisation (Figure 11) still behaves consistently better than standard $L_2$ -norm regularisation (Figure 10).
-In particular, the shape of the wave is distorted and there are small undershoots and overshoots in the 4DVar analysis (first plot in Figure 10), which lead to small errors and the wrong amplitude in the forecast (final plot in Figure 10).
-For the analysis using mixed TV $L_1$ - $L_2$ -norm regularisation, the inital condition (first plot in Figure 11) shows a smaller error than the initial condition in standard 4DVar (first plot in Figure 10) and the forecast is slightly better than the forecast in 4DVar (final plot in Figure 11).
-The quantities of the errors in the initial conditions for this particular case are summarised in the fifth row of Table I where we see that the errors using mixed TV $L_1$ - $L_2$ -norm regularisation are the smallest.
+Figures 4 and 5 show the results for perfect observations where the background error covariance matrix B is given by (29).
+Mixed TV L_1 - L_2 -norm regularisation (Figure 5) behaves consistently better than standard L_2 -norm regularisation (Figure 4).
+In particular, the shape of the wave is distorted and there are small undershoots and overshoots in the 4DVar analysis (first plot in Figure 4), which lead to small errors and the wrong amplitude in the forecast (final plot in Figure 4).
+For the analysis using mixed TV L_1 - L_2 -norm regularisation, the initial condition (first plot in Figure 5) shows a smaller error than the initial